-If one considers the example where i and j are white-collar occupations and l and m are farming occupations, the nominator of the odds ratio compares the probability that the son of a white-collar father obtains a white-collar occupation to the probability that he obtains a farmer occupation.
+If we consider the example where i and j are white-collar occupations and l and m are farming occupations, the nominator of the odds ratio compares the probability of the son of a white-collar father entering a white-collar occupation to the probability that he will enter a farmer occupation.
 In 1865, these probabilities were 0.71 and 0.17, respectively.
 The denominator gives the corresponding ratio for sons of farmers, which is 0.25/0.52.
-The log odds ratio $\Theta{WWFF}$ is then the ratio of these two ratios, $\log(8.60) = 2.15$ .
+The log odds ratio Θ{WWFF} is then the ratio of these two ratios, $\log(8.60) = 2.15$.

 To compare mobility at different points in space and time, we use the statistic proposed by Altham (1970) and further used by Altham & Ferrie (2007) and Long & Ferrie (2013), to assess the degree to which matrices are different from each other.
-The distance between two matrices is computed as a constant times the quadratic mean of all differences between the odds ratios obtained from the matrices.
+The distance between two matrices is computed as a constant times the quadratic mean of all differences between the odds ratios obtained from the matrices.18 We focus on the comparison between an observed mobility matrix P and a hypothetical matrix J of full mobility, where a son's occupational choice is independent of father's occupation.
+For J, all log odds ratios Θ are zero.
+The measure of mobility for a matrix P, where a high number indicates low mobility, is hence